-Both degree programs emphasize focused study in the liberal arts, critical thinking, communication, and leadership skills and individual and team problem-solving experience.
+Both degree programs emphasize focused study in critical thinking, communication, and leadership skills and include individual and team problem-solving experiences.
 Both include courses designed to refresh students' academic skills and to develop the resources to succeed in their educational pursuits.